 Cut-on Wavelength is the wavelength at which the transmission has reached half, or 50 percent, in a longpass filter.
 Similarly, cut-off wavelength is the wavelength at which the transmission has reached 50 percent in a shortpass filter.

-The slope of an edge filter, is given as a percentage of the cut wavelength with a designated starting and end points.
+The slope of an edge filter is given as the percentage of the cut wavelength with designated starting and end points.
 For instance, if the start and end points are considered to be 10 percent and 80 percent transmission, a 600 nm filter with 1 percent slope would transition from 10 to 80 percent transmission over a 6 nm bandwidth.